RMHogervorst/methodologicalterroristnames/README.md

 ## What do these methodological terrorist do?

 - destroy lives
-- force graduates out of academia
+- force graduates out of academia (1)
-- assistant professors afraid to come up for tenure
+- assistant professors afraid to come up for tenure (1)
 - colleagues at all career stages are leaving the field because of the sheer adversarial viciousness
-- attack the person, not the work ( this is bad by the way)
+- attack the person, not the work (1) ( this is bad by the way)
-- mid-career people wondering how to protect their labs
+- mid-career people wondering how to protect their labs (1)
-- senior faculty retiring early
+- senior faculty retiring early (1)
 - behaving in seriously unethical ways
-- unmoderated personal attacks
+- unmoderated personal attacks (1)
+- engaged in vicious, chilling behavior
+- uncurated, unfiltered trash-talk (1)

 ## Sources

-1: column for the newsletter APS Observer [leaked source](https://www.dropbox.com/s/9zubbn9fyi1xjcu/Fiske%20presidential%20guest%20column_APS%20Observer_copy-edited.pdf)
+- 1: column for the newsletter APS Observer [leaked source](https://www.dropbox.com/s/9zubbn9fyi1xjcu/Fiske%20presidential%20guest%20column_APS%20Observer_copy-edited.pdf)
-2: The Seven Deadly Sins of Psychology - Chris Chambers [Buy on amazon](https://www.amazon.com/Seven-Deadly-Sins-Psychology-Scientific/dp/0691158908)[Chris Chambers page](http://psych.cf.ac.uk/contactsandpeople/chambersc1.php)
+- 2: The Seven Deadly Sins of Psychology - Chris Chambers [Buy his book on amazon](https://www.amazon.com/Seven-Deadly-Sins-Psychology-Scientific/dp/0691158908) [Chris Chambers' university page](http://psych.cf.ac.uk/contactsandpeople/chambersc1.php)

 ### Notes:

 I don't think Susan Friske is a bad editor, bad person or bad scientist.
-I dont know anything about her.
+In fact, I dont know anything about her.
 She does not deserve the hate and this is not a direct attack on her, cyberbullying is not a joke, I just really really like the names.